TimofonicJunkRoom/withLinux/README.md

 [Debian GNU/Linux](https://www.debian.org).
 This project is a personal knowledge base, and some of the hints and hacks there are just recored by keywords.

 Lookup keywords within it with the perl utility `ack`.
+Or use the script `search` to search for some tips as long as created an xapian database.

 Items marked with `(-)` are still works in progress.
 Items marked with `(el)` means external link.